ariftunio/arif-tunio/README.md

 ## About Me

 I'm a WordPress developer and technical SEO specialist based in Pakistan.
-I build WordPress websites that are fast, secure, and easy to maintain — and I spend most of my time solving the kind of problems that come up when a site needs to actually perform at scale, not just look good in a demo.
+I build WordPress websites that are fast, secure, and easy to maintain, and I spend most of my time solving the kind of problems that come up when a site needs to actually perform at scale, not just look good in a demo.

 Outside of client work, I run StyloThemes, build tools at MSR Builds, and teach WordPress development on YouTube through WP Academy PK.